Forestry in Ghana: Overview

-There were about 220 lumber processors in Ghana at the beginning of the 1990s, but the sector was subject to a number of limitations.
-Kiln-dried goods are in high demand abroad, but Ghanaian producers couldn't keep up with demand due to a lack of kilns.
+There were about 220 lumber processors in Ghana at the beginning of the 1990s, but the sector was subjected to a number of limitations.
+Kiln-dried goods were in high demand abroad.
+Ghanaian producers couldn't keep up with demand due to a lack of kilns.
 Because air-dried wood tends to become unstable over time, the inexpensive air-dried processing method was not satisfactory.
-Incentives for foreign investment were less alluring in this industry than they were in others, like mining.
-In addition, compared to mining and cocoa production regions, the Western Region, where lumber processing is located, continued to have relatively neglected infrastructure.
+Incentives for foreign investment were less alluring in this industry than they were in others, like mining as compared to other mining and cocoa production regions.
+The lumber processing infrastructure in the Western Region,has been relatively neglected.
 Lack of managerial and technological expertise are among the other challenges.

 Scandals have been reported in Ghana's forestry industry since 1986, and they erupted again in early 1992.
 The most notable case involved African Timber and Plywood, once Ghana's largest exporter of round logs.
 In the mid-1980s, the government embarked on a US$36 million rehabilitation project to boost the company's production.
 In 1992 as much as US$2.3 million was alleged to have been siphoned off from the project through various malpractices, and a number of officials were arrested.
 Furthermore, the environmental group, Friends of the Earth, alleged that there had been additional thefts by foreign companies totaling almost US$50 million in hard currency during the 1980s.
 In 1992 the government began investigating the activities of hundreds of companies, both foreign and local, that were alleged to have entered into a range of illegal dealings including smuggling, fraudulent invoicing, violation of local currency regulations, corruption, bribery, and nonpayment of royalties.
 The corruption is so widespread, however, that it remains to be seen on whether the Ghanaian authorities will stop timber-related crimes anytime soon.